-VII.
-Changes to Pick-Up/Emergency Contacts List
+VI.
+Changes to Pick-Up/ Emergency Contacts List

+Only the decision-making parent may make changes to the Pick-Up/ Emergency Contacts List.
 If the non-decision-making parent wants to include a name on the list, he/she should ask the decision-making parent to include the name on the list.
-If the decision-making parent refuses, then the non-decision making parent may apply for a court order that orders the decision-making parent, not the District, to include the name on the list.
-The school will not make actual changes to the list but will follow the court order.
-Only the decision-making parent may change the list.
+If the decision-making parent refuses, then the non-decision making parent may apply for a court order that orders the decision-making parent, not the School District, to include the name on the list.
+The School District shall follow the court order or court-mandated parenting plan.

-VIII.
+VII.
 Student Records

-- A. Either parent, as documented on the birth certificate, is entitled to copies of the student records relating to his/her child, regardless of whether or not he/she is on the pick-up/emergency contacts list.
-In the event of divorce, both parents shall retain access to student records regardless of a custody order, unless a parent's parental rights or Family Educational and Privacy Act (FERPA) rights have been specifically terminated by a court order. - B. The initial copies of records and reports will be provided at no cost to the enrolling parent at the address provided.
+- A. Either parent, as documented on the birth certificate, and/ or the guardian, as established by court order or guardianship-in-fact, is entitled to copies of the student records relating to his/her child, regardless of whether or not he/she is on the pick-up/emergency contacts list.
+In the event of divorce, both parents shall retain access rights to student records regardless of a custody order, unless a parent's parental rights or Family Educational and Privacy Act (FERPA) rights have been specifically terminated by a court order. - B. The initial copies of records and reports will be provided at no cost to the enrolling parent at the address provided.
 Additional copies of records and reports will be provided upon request of either parent and may incur costs for copying and/or reproduction designated in School Board Rule 3.51, Copying of Public Records.